jdelouche/Fix/README.md

 This system is using a [hylomorphism](https://en.wikipedia.org/wiki/Hylomorphism_(computer_science)), a composition of an anamorphism and a catamaorphism.
 The mechanism allows to write inductive programs with no recusrive calls thanks to the use of the functorial fixed point.
 Programs are so easy to write that I decided to use this paradigm extensively in my pet project of [text musical notation](https://github.com/jdelouche/hmusic/blob/master/src/Data/Amp/Music/Midi/Midi.hs) and also to [monitor cpu activity on Linux](https://github.com/jdelouche/hproc/blob/master/src/Hproc/Hproc.hs).

+Another point of simplification is that is does not use the feared Monads.
+No monad at all !
+Except for the IO Monad which has no deconstrution data constructor anyhow.

 Find below a description of the types used in this example: